veebee-4422/qbuild/README.md

 Arguments:
 - tableName: The name of the table to join.
 - alias: (Optional) Alias for the table.
 Defaults to the table name.

+## Work pending for the rest, package is still incomplete
+## ChatGPT was used in the making of this README file :)